This post may contain affiliate links. Please read my privacy policy.

 A traditional offset smoker, like this Oklahoma Joe's Smoker can also be used when making smoked steaks.
 Grab your favorite wood and get your smoke fired up.

-My favorite wood to use when smoking steaks is a oak or hickory.
-Mesquite is another great choice when cooking steak.
+My favorite wood to use when smoking steaks is oak, hickory, or fruit wood.
+Mesquite can be a little overpowering when cooking steak.
 When making steak on a pellet grill, competition blend pellets are also a great choice because they use several different types of wood.

 Seasoning